KyleAvalani/478homelessdrugs/README.md

 We anticipate a challenge in combining our datasets into one, cohesive dataframe.

 ### What new technical skills will need to learn in order to complete your project?
+We may need to learn how to use new libraries in order to clean our data or to create vizualizations to represent it.
+Specifically, if we choose to use a map in displaying data, we'll need to (re)learn leaflet.

 ### What major challenges do you anticipate?
 It will be difficult to opitmize how our data is displayed.
 We must ensure that our interactive map is not too cluttered, but at the same time, shows enough data to actually be useful.